 The Forensic Biology degree covers a wide range of sciences, from criminalistics to organic chemistry.
 You will develop the concepts of crime scene investigation protocol and gain scientific knowledge of the chemical and biological analytical techniques used to assist investigations.

 The foundation year prepares you through theoretical and practical study of the knowledge and skills in biology, chemistry and mathematics necessary for the first year of the course.
 The first year introduces you to the theoretical and practical knowledge and skills in biological, analytical chemistry and crime scene investigation employed within forensic investigation.
 The second year will introduce you to the fundamental concepts of crime scene investigation protocol.
 You will also gain scientific knowledge of the chemical and biological analytical techniques used to assist investigations.

 The third year of your Forensic Biology degree will enhance your practical skills and theoretical knowledge through forensic evidence and forensic imaging.
 You will develop your skills in applying analytical chemistry techniques and your understanding of biological science through molecular biology and medical microbiology.

 In the fourth year, you will study advanced modules and critically analyse forensic case studies, as well as forensic microscopy and scanning electron microscopy.
 You will study toxicology and clinical biochemistry, as well as advanced biological analyses that involve genetics, DNA and biological anthropology.

-In addition to lectures from the staff at The University of South Wales, guest lectures are delivered by external specialist experts in their field as part of the module delivery and additionally through presentations organised by the University Forensic Science Society and Chemistry Society.
+In addition to lectures from university staff, guest lectures are delivered by external specialist experts in their field as part of the module delivery and additionally through presentations organised by the University Forensic Science Society and Chemistry Society.